subhashini-maurya/fun-with-triangles-Project_12/README.md

   + do this for right and acute triangles too.
 - Show two angles to the user and ask what would be the third angle?
 - Similar quiz on Isosceles, Equilateral.
+- Ask them to enter two legs and you tell them the hypotenuse.
+- Calculator for area of triangle